-They have succeeded quite well in bringing the social awareness about the importance of birth control and family planning and achieved quite milestones in this field.
+They have succeeded quite well in bringing social awareness about the importance of birth control and family planning and achieved quite milestones in this field.

 Methods of birth control